VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

         . env/bin/activate

-    3. If the HTTP Proxy has not yet been installed and started:
+    3. If the Driver Cache has not yet been installed and started:

-        python scripts/install-agent.py -s services/core/HTTPProxy -i <proxy_identity from Ecobee driver config>
+        python scripts/install-agent.py -s services/core/DriverHTTPCache -i <cache_identity from Ecobee driver config>

-        vctl start <HTTP Proxy Agent uuid or identity>
+        vctl start <Driver HTTP Cache Agent uuid or identity>

     4. Install a Master Driver if one is not yet installed